STOP. Do not read any further unless you can handle spoilers.

 “Hey, [giggles] how are you?”

-After McQueen greets Sharon, she happy-hops over to the dance area as he lights up a cigarette (or a joint?) and watches her dance carefree from afar.
+After McQueen greets Sharon, she happy-hops over to the dance area as he lights up a marijuana cigarette and watches her dance carefree from afar.

 “I’m gonna tell you a story.
 She is engaged to him.
 Then she flewwwwwww to the U.K. to make a film with him, and broke off her engagement with him.
 And married him.
 Then they moved to Los Angeles and the three of them have been inseparable.”